 - I have a handful of other hobbies and fun activities that I thoroughly enjoy spending my time on (and without these things, I would probably lose my sanity).

 Some days, it was totally feasible for me to keep all of these things working together in perfect harmony.
 Other days, it was a major challenge to keep it all straight.
 When one or more of these segments of my life started getting busy – life would get overwhelming very quickly.

 Most successful real estate investors are familiar with this juggling act.
 It's an essential first step for many of us… but how are YOU supposed to take care of all your pre-existing obligations AND carve out the time you need to run a profitable real estate investing business?

-How My Time Is Spent
+How My Time Was Spent

-Depending on what projects are hot on the burner, some weeks may require that I devote substantially more time to “Rental Properties” (if I'm trying to buy a new property), or to my “Land Business” (if I've got a big transaction in the works), or to my “Full-Time Job” (when I get slammed with a massive load of projects to work on)… but all in all, if I average out all of my various working activities over the course of an entire year, this is probably the most accurate representation of how my time was spent back when I had my full-time job.
+Depending on what projects were hot on the burner, some weeks required that I devote substantially more time to my Rental Properties (if I was buying a new one), or to my Land Business (if I had a big transaction in the works), or to my Full-Time Job (when I got slammed with a massive load of projects to work on) – but all in all, if I averaged out all of my various working activities over the course of an entire year, this was probably the most accurate representation of how my time was spent back when I had my full-time job.

-How My Money Is Made
+How My Money Was Made